Two young women laugh and talk while walking down a busy sidewalk in a shopping district.

 How to qualify for a credit line increase

-Here are the factors that a credit card company might consider when evaluating your account for a credit line increase:
+Here are some factors that a credit card company might consider when evaluating your account for a credit line increase.

 Income and debt

-Lenders look at your 'ability to pay' when you request a credit limit increase, which is why you may be asked to share your income.
-Creditors understand that we all have required expenses (like food, housing, and utilities) that we must pay, and they know that a person’s income isn’t fully available to go toward credit card repayments.
+Lenders look at your ability to pay back debt on your credit card account.
+This is why your credit issuer may ask you to share your income.
+Creditors understand that we all have required expenses (like food, housing, and utilities), and your income isn’t fully available to go toward credit card repayments.
 So they may evaluate your debt-to-income ratio, which compares your monthly expenses to how much you make each month.
 If you have debt that eats up a large part of your income each month, you may find it harder to qualify for a credit line increase.

 Account and payment history

-You'll have an easier time getting approved for a higher credit limit if you have a good account history—that is, you've made on-time payments and keep your credit utilization low.
-If you have a history of missed or late payments, you may be considered a higher risk to creditors.
+You'll have an easier time getting a higher credit limit if you have history of making on-time payments and keep your credit utilization low.
+If you have a history of missed or late payments, you may be seen as a high risk to creditors.

 Credit scores and credit history